MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 SVCB is intended to support a wide range of services and protocols, many of which may be able to use it directly.
-Services wishing to avoid the need for an {{?Attrleaf}} label with SVCB may follow the pattern of HTTPSSVC and assign their own dedicated RRTypes.
+Services wishing to avoid the need for an {{?Attrleaf}} label with SVCB may follow the pattern of HTTPSSVC and assign their own SVCB-compatible RRTypes.

 All behaviors described as applying to the SVCB RR also apply to the HTTPSSVC RR unless explicitly stated otherwise.
 {{https}} describes additional behaviors specific to the HTTPSSVC record.
 Apart from {{https}}
-and introductory examples, much of this document refers only to the SVCB RR, but those references should be taken to apply to both SVCB and HTTPSSVC.
+and introductory examples, much of this document refers only to the SVCB RR, but those references should be taken to apply to SVCB, HTTPSSVC, and any future SVCB-compatible RRTypes.

 The SVCB RR has two forms: 1) the "Alias Form" simply delegates operational control for a resource; 2) the "Service Form" binds together